yanntm/pnmcc-models-2021/README.md

 * a set of individual model instances and formulas, packaged as a tar.gz per instance.
 * a single archive [oracle.tgz](https://yanntm.github.io/pnmcc-models-2020/oracle.tar.gz) containing all non ambiguous property verdicts (no ? question mark in the raw results of MCC2020) and a set of *StateSpace* examination verdict files built from the results of 2020 gold medalist in the category Tedd.
+We now also build and provide  [poracle.tgz](https://yanntm.github.io/pnmcc-models-2020/poracle.tar.gz) a set of "partial" oracles that contain a question mark `?` for unknown answers that were asked in the contest.
+These `?` queries should be harder to solve, and we do not have a consensus/accepted answer in 2020.

 The intent is to use these files for development and regression testing of any competing tool.
 In particular, these files are used for regression and performance testing of [ITS-Tools](http://ddd.lip6.fr), see this [companion GitHub project](https://github.com/yanntm/pnmcc-tests) that uses these files to run tests.